ABTSoftware/SciChart.Wpf.Examples/Sandbox/Fifo100MillionPointsDemo/Readme.md

 ## Hardware Requirements

 We recommend 16 GB RAM and a DirectX11 capable GPU.
-However, the sample will automatically limit point-counts based on your system RAM.
+The sample will automatically limit point-counts based on your system RAM (4GB RAM is requred for 100M points and 16GB or more for 500M)

-Our tests were performed on a system with nVidia 1070 GTX and we get a stable 30 FPS at 100,000,000 points.
+Our tests were performed on a system with nVidia 1070 GTX / 32GB RAM and we get a stable 30 FPS at 100,000,000 points.

+Customers with [AVX SIMD capable Processors](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#CPUs_with_AVX) (Intel Sandy Bridge or later) will see 2-3x faster results than those without, as we make use of Streaming Vector Extensions on the CPU.